-Type of Charge 2021/22 2022/23 Chang ge
+Type of Type of Charge 2021/22 2022/23 Cha nge

-\$ \$ \$ %
+Type of Charge \$ \$ \$ %

 Municipal - - 0.00%

 4.1.1(i) The rate or unit amount to be levied for each type of service rate or charge under Section 162 of the Act compared with the previous financial year.
 The increases for the 2022/23 budget reflect the increased costs of providing the service.
 The total cost of providing waste services is fully passed on to the users of the service.
 A review during the year showed that the charge for Green Waste was insufficient to cover the costs and has been increased accordingly.
 During the budget year, all waste contracts will be renewed and this could have a major impact of the fees from 23/24 onward.